tjordanart/hacker-simulator/README.md

-# hacker-simulator

 Cyber Ops Terminal v3.7

-A fictional hacking terminal simulation built in Python that creates a cinematic command-line experience using animations, random data generation, and timed sequences.
+A fictional cybersecurity-themed terminal simulation built in Python that creates an interactive command-line experience using animations, random data generation, and timed sequences.

-This project is designed for learning and entertainment purposes.
+This project was created as a programming exercise to practice Python fundamentals while designing a cinematic terminal interface.
 It does not perform any real hacking, network scanning, password cracking, or unauthorized access.

 ⸻